ENJOY 15% OFF A NEW SUBSCRIPTION

 The History of Coffee Movements

-Our world has experienced coffee trends come and go for centuries, but the last few decades have represented a dynamic approach that has revolutionised the global coffee industry.
-Every coffee-lover has certainly heard the terms “coffee waves” or “coffee movements” in a coffee shop, through a friend, or online.
+Our world has experienced coffee trends come and go for centuries, but the last few decades have represented a dynamic shift that has revolutionised the global coffee industry.
+Every coffee lover has certainly heard the terms “coffee waves” or “coffee movements” in a coffee shop, through a friend, or online.
 But what do these terms mean?
-When did the first, second, and third wave happen, and what characteristics define each movement?
-You might also be wondering whether we are headed for the fourth wave.
-Let’s find out!
+When did the first, second, and third waves happen, and what characteristics define each movement?
+You might also be wondering whether we are now in the fourth wave.
+Let’s find out.

-These coffee waves have naturally defined the coffee culture, consumer emphasis, production processes, bean quality, and a handful of other elements.
-By reading this article, you will get to understand how coffee is evolving and potentially predict where it’s headed.
+These coffee waves have naturally defined coffee culture, consumer priorities, production processes, bean quality, and a host of other elements.
+By reading this article, you’ll gain a better understanding of how coffee has evolved and perhaps even predict where it’s headed next.

 - 1st Wave: Coffee farming and consumption increased significantly

-- 2nd Wave: The defining of coffee enjoyment and rise of speciality coffee
+- 2nd Wave: The defining of coffee enjoyment and the rise of speciality coffee

-- 3rd Wave: Consumer emphasis drive appreciation of coffee origin and artisan
+- 3rd Wave: Consumer emphasis drives appreciation of coffee origin and craftsmanship

 The First Wave Coffee

-The first wave coffee movement started back in the 1800s when genius entrepreneurs like Maxwell House and Folgers saw a ready market for this commodity.
-The first wave focused more on availing coffee to the mass population and increasing convenience.
-On the flip side, these coffee brands and entrepreneurs paid less attention to taste and quality.
-This period was defined by a hot, ready market driven by profit optimisation and market share acquisition with little regards to consumer experience.
-Though most people frown upon the coffee quality in the first wave, the technical innovations in marketing, packaging, and processing became important catalysts that ushered the coffee industry into the second wave.
+The first wave coffee movement began in the 1800s when entrepreneurs like Maxwell House and Folgers recognised a ready market for this commodity.
+The first wave focused on making coffee widely accessible and convenient for the masses.
+On the flip side, these brands paid less attention to taste and quality.
+This period was defined by a booming market driven by profit and accessibility rather than consumer experience.

 Second Wave Coffee